 For further information and a list of Lunar inspired cocktails fit for imbibing under the stars go to hendricksgin.com/US and follow on social media at @hendricksginus #hendrickslunar

-Drake’s Organic Spirits announced today that its Drake’s Organic Spiked Ice freeze-and-eat adult pops are outselling established national vodka and tequila brands in California, according to sales numbers from Southern Glazer Wine & Spirits, the largest wine and spirits distributor in the United States.
+Drake’s Organic Spirits recently announced that its Drake’s Organic Spiked Ice freeze-and-eat adult pops are outselling established national vodka and tequila brands in California, according to sales numbers from Southern Glazer Wine & Spirits, the largest wine and spirits distributor in the United States.

 Drake’s Organic Spiked Ice are handheld ice pops that feature 15% ABV and only 80 calories each.
 Spiked Ice is available in four flavors: Mango Rum Punch, Vodka Lemonade, Watermelon Martini and Classic Mojito.
 Award-winning all-organic, ultra-premium vodka and white rum makes up Drake’s Organic Spirits.
 As a result, they contain no artificial colors or flavors and freeze with twice the ABV as other brands.

 “We know consumers care about the ingredients that go into the products they’re eating and drinking.”
 No state is as committed to organic products and sustainability than California.
 In California, 90% of households buy organic on a regular basis.
 Drake’s Organic Spirits commits to producing spirits made with the highest quality organic, non-GMO ingredients.
 These are better for the body and planet,” said Drake’s Founder and CEO Mark Anderson.